ietf-wg-cellar/matroska-specification/diagram.md

 |          |         |             |                | ChapLanguage |
 +------------------------------------------------------------------+
 ```
-Figure: Representation of the `Chapters Element` and a Selection of Its `Descendant Elements`.
+Figure: Representation of the `Chapters Element` and a Selection of Its `Descendant Elements`

 `Cluster Elements` contain the content for each track, e.g., video frames.
 A Matroska file
 **SHOULD** contain at least one `Cluster Element`.